iconify/website/docs/libraries/utils/color.md

 ## Other colors

-This type is meant for parsing colors in SVG, not full color parsing, so it is limited only to simple colors and keywords that are important when parsing icons.
+This type is meant for parsing basic colors in SVG, not full color parsing, so it is limited only to simple colors and keywords that are important when parsing icons.